 - An executive summary on HB 701 that gives a succinct, detailed overview of what the bill does and how it works

-This bill has now advanced to the Senate.
+This bill will go before the Senate for a vote on June 5th.
 Here’s what you can do:

-Call your senators in support of this life-saving legislation!
+Call your senators in support of this life-saving legislation.
+Ask them to vote OTPA on HB 701